Merovech: Historical accounts

 There is little information about him in the later histories of the Franks.
 Gregory of Tours only names him once as the father of Childeric I but remained vague about his relationship to Chlodio.
 The Chronicle of Fredegar recounts that Merovech was born after Chlodio's wife encountered a sea creature while bathing in the sea; according to Fredegar it remained unclear whether Merovech's father was the creature or Chlodio.
 Another theory considers this legend to be the creation of a mythological past needed to back up the fast-rising Frankish rule in Western Europe.

 Chlodio is said to have been defeated by Flavius Aëtius at Vicus Helena in Artois in 448.
-Ian S. Wood would therefore place his son somewhere in the second half of the fifth century.
+Ian S. Wood would therefore place Merovech, as his apparent son, somewhere in the second half of the fifth century.

-A contemporary Roman historian, Priscus writes of having witnessed in Rome a “lad without down on his cheeks as yet and with fair hair so long that it poured down his shoulders, Aetius had made him his adopted son”.
+A contemporary Roman historian, Priscus described having witnessed in Rome a “lad without down on his cheeks as yet and with fair hair so long that it poured down his shoulders, Aetius had made him his adopted son”.
 Priscus writes that the excuse Attila used for waging war on the Franks was the death of their king and the disagreement of his children over the succession, the elder being allied with Attila and the younger with Aetius.
 As Chlodio died just before Attila's invasion, this seems to suggest that Merovech was in fact Chlodio's son.
-Historians are divided on whether Merovee is one of the protagonists in Priscus' account:
+Historians are divided on whether Merovech is one of the protagonists in Priscus's account: